OrangeC93/Book_Causal_Inference_What_If/Part2/Chapter12_IP_Weighting_and_Marginal_Structure_Models.md

 ## 12.1 The causal question
 Goal： estimate the average causal effect of smoking cessation A on weight gain Y.

-The associational difference is generally different from the causal difference.
-The former will not generally have a causal interpretation if quitters and non-quitters differ with respect to characteristics that affect weight gain.

 Here we assume that the following 9 variables, all measured at baseline, are sufficient to adjust for confounding:
 - sex (0: male, 1: female)
 - age (in years)